edsl/endefensadelsl.org/_revision/2011-10-02-telekommunist-manifesto.markdown

 intereses.
 Aquellos que no son capaces de retener el control del producto de su trabajo no son capaces de resistirlas.

-Capitalism depends on the appropriation of value for its subsistence and growth.
-The disingenuous rhetoric of the ‘free market economy’ is a smoke screen to justify a system of privilege and exploitation, perhaps better called the ‘casino economy’.
-There are certainly some conspicuous winners, but the odds always favor the house.
-Any organized attempt to beat the odds will be excluded, perhaps violently.
-In a genuinely free economy, competition among producers would reduce the price of everything to the lowest level.
-If commodities were traded in a truly perfect ‘market’, then land and capital, like labor, would never be able to earn any more than the cost of the production of provision.
-There could be no class that is exempt from working, as there would be no income to sustain such a class.

 El capitalismo depende de la apropiación de valor para subsistir y crecer.
 La falsa retórica de la "economía de libre mercado" es una pantalla de humo para justificar un sistema de privilegio y explotación, la tal vez mejor llamada